 When applicants begin to answer your ad, consider each one with an eye toward professionalism and experience.
 How well do they convey why they want this job?
 Do their qualifications match your needs?
-Start to narrow your choices.
-For definite mismatches, send an immediate "no thank you" note as a courtesy.
+Start to screen your candidates and narrow your choices.
+For definite mismatches, send an immediate "no, thank you" note as a courtesy.

 Pick the best five to ten candidates and arrange a phone interview or meeting at a neutral location, like a coffee shop.
 Ask them questions and see what kind of rapport you have with each candidate.

 When you have cut the list down to your top three candidates, invite them to your home for an in-person interview.
 Discuss how your household runs and ask detailed questions about her background and child care philosophies.
 See how she interacts with your kids.
-Try not to watch like a hawk (tough as that will be!), so you get a real sense of how they will naturally interact.
-For more tips on how to get the most out of this process, check out our step-by-step Guide To Interviewing a Nanny.
+Try not to watch like a hawk (tough as that will be), so you get a real sense of how they will naturally interact.

 Have you found a nanny you really like and you know she would be a perfect fit?
 Great!
-But don't forget to obtain a background check to make sure everything is okay -- you can get different types through Care.com.
+But don't forget to obtain a background check to make sure everything is OK — you can get different types through Care.com.

-Ask to see her social security number or green card, so you can make sure she's legally able to work in this country.
-Notify your state's employment office that you hired an employee and have her fill out an I-9 to verify her eligibility to work in the United States.
+Ask to see her Social Security number or green card, so you can make sure she's legally able to work in this country.
+Notify your state's employment office that you hired an employee and have her fill out an I-9 to verify her eligibility to work in the U.S.

 You often just know when you have the right candidate.
 Trust your instincts if you really connect with one nanny over another.
 Just make sure you let the other applicants know the position has been filled.
 You can certainly propose a trial period of a week or two in case the situation just doesn't pan out.
 Just work that into your contract.

-Now that you're an employer, you're responsible for paying employer taxes.
+Now that you're a household employer, you're responsible for paying employer taxes.
 Familiarize yourself with the nanny tax and why it's important to hire your nanny as an employee not as an independent contractor.
-You can even use our nanny tax calculator to help you estimate how much you can expect to pay in payroll costs and nanny taxes, as well as calculate any possible tax breaks you may be eligible for!
+You can even use our nanny tax calculator to help you estimate how much you can expect to pay in employment taxes, as well as calculate any possible tax breaks you may be eligible for!

-Determine if you want to organize the taxes on your own or hire a nanny tax accountant or a payroll service, such as Care.com HomePay, managed by Breedlove.
+Determine if you want to organize the taxes on your own or use a comprehensive tax and payroll service, such as Care.com HomePay.

-File notice with your state that you have an employee and have your nanny fill out a W-4 form for tax withholding.
+File notice with your state that you've hired an employee and have your nanny fill out a W-4 form for tax withholding.

 And while you're at it, set up your own Federal Employer Identification Number if you don't already have one.
 See our nanny tax requirements by state to understand everything that is involved with being a household employer.

-You should also check that your insurance coverage is adequate for your new employee.
+You should also understand what kind of insurance coverage is adequate for your new employee.
 Consult with your insurance broker to make sure you have enough umbrella insurance now that you have someone working for you in your home.

 Now that you've hired an amazing nanny, follow this checklist for her first day of work to make sure you have everything you need.
-Talk to your sitter about safety and any issues that may crop up.
-And prepare your kids for the sitter, to help the process go smoothly.
+Talk to your nanny about safety and any issues that may crop up.
+And prepare your kids for the nanny to help the process go smoothly.

 * The tax information contained in this article should not be used for any actual nanny relationship without the advice and guidance of a professional tax advisor who is familiar with all the relevant facts.
 The information contained herein is general in nature and is not intended as legal, tax or investment advice.
 Furthermore, the information contained herein may not be applicable to or suitable for your specific circumstances and may require consideration of other matters.